TalDerei/Cuda-Barretenberg/tasks.md

     - [x] Extract the montogomery multiplication function to a seperate benchmarking file and get it compiling
     - [x] Implement addition/subtraction operations on GPU
     - [x] Understand Barretenberg's C++ implementation, and benchmark for correctness and performance
-    - [ ] Implement unit tests logic for fq.tests and fr.tests (base and scalar fields)
+    - [ ] Implement unit tests logic for fq / fr (base and scalar fields)
     - [ ] Benchmark cuda-fixnum's montogomery multiplication (CIOS) implementation to barretenberg's
 - [ ] Implement BN254 / Grumpkin ECs logic on the GPU
     - [ ] Understand the differences between BN-254 and Grumpkin ECs
     - [ ] Implement unit tests logic for BN-254 / Grumpkin EC
-- [x] Set up Nvsight Compute profiling software and downgrade GPU from A10 to V100 to save on cloud computing costs
+- [x] Set up Nvsight Compute profiling software
+- [x] Downgrade GPU from A10 to V100 to save on cloud computing costs, and create custom images to clone machines